 Maher is an outlier amongst the US left.
 A liberal who is prepared to talk openly about the dangers of Islam.
 His UK counterpart was, in my view, the late Christopher Hitchens.
 Again, no friend to Conservatives or Christians, but a brave man.
 For all that I profoundly disagreed with Hitchens on many subjects, I wish he were still around today as a strong voice against the appeasement of Islam.

 Hitchens and Maher are, as I said, outliers.
 The great bulk of journalists and other commentators conform to the official line that Islam is the 'religion of peace'.
 It is unlikely, whether through fear for their lives or simply concern over career advancement, that anyone will break ranks.

 As for anyone else who tries to publicly challenge the official orthodoxy, he or she will quickly find themselves silenced by the authorities.
 The tool of choice for the authorities now is the 'hate speech' (what Orwell termed 'thoughtcrime') legislation.
 The use of this tool has become almost manically hysterical as the police and judiciary, under orders, sniff out dissenters to Islamic fundamentalism.

 'Hate speech' prosecutions have become the means to erode and destroy free speech.
 Oh, for a Hitchens or an Orwell to return and lead the fight of ideas - freedom vs fundamentalism.

 What we need now are more unruly tongues!

-Robert from Britain First West Yorkshire branch (firstname.lastname@example.org)Share this post on social media:
+Robert from Britain First West Yorkshire branch (firstname.lastname@example.org)Share this post or leave a Facebook comment: